tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 **Files:** [support_vector_machine.ipynb](Activities/06-Ins_SVM/Solved/support_vector_machine.ipynb)

-Open the slideshow, navigate to the SVM section, and highlight the following:
+Open the slideshow, navigate to the Support Vector Machines (SVM) section, and highlight the following:

 * In the previous activity, a logistic regression model was used to classify loan eligibility.
 Logistic regression is just one model that can be used to classify data points.
 Another algorithm that can be used is support vector machines (SVM).